erfg12/memory.dll/Memory/README.txt

 Thank you for choosing Memory.dll!
-Created by NeWaGe and hollow87 at New Age Software.

 BEFORE YOU START